scaleway/terraform-provider-scaleway/docs/data-sources/domain_record.md

 - `project_id` - (Defaults to the Project ID specified in the [provider configuration](../index.md#project_id)).
 The ID of the Project associated with the domain.

-## Attributes reference
+## Attributes Reference

-This section lists the attributes that are exported when the `scaleway_domain_record` data source is created.
-These attributes can be referenced in other parts of your Terraform configuration:
+In addition to all arguments above, the following attributes are exported:

 - `id` - The unique identifier of the record.